GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 }
 ```

-Below a brief description of each parameter contained within the Entity Configuration despite the role of the federation entity, the following parameters are REQUIRED for all the entities typse, be they Trust Ancors, Intermediates or Leaves.
+Below a brief description of each parameter contained within the Entity Configuration despite the role of the federation entity, the following parameters are REQUIRED for all the entities types, be they Trust Ancors, Intermediates or Leaves.
 These parameters are defined as "Entity Configuration Common Parameters".

 | Claim              | Description                                                                                   |
 |--------------------|-----------------------------------------------------------------------------------------------|